 If you don’t own 100% of your home (and even when you do in some cases), the housing association or local authority has the right to buy it themselves or sell it to an eligible buyer at a value established by a RICS valuer for a set period of time.
 To find out more about this process, read our guide Shared Ownership: What is it?
 Is it worth it?

 You’ll usually need to get permission to make improvements to your shared ownership home, but check your lease to be sure.
-But bear in mind that you if do improve it, like by fitting a new kitchen, and this increases your home’s value, this means it will be more expensive for you to buy additional shares of your property as it will be worth more.
+But bear in mind that if you do improve it, like by fitting a new kitchen, and this increases your home’s value, this means it will be more expensive for you to buy additional shares of your property as it will be worth more.
 Read our guide Staircasing your shared ownership.

 With shared ownership mortgages, you’ll usually need a deposit of between 5% and 10% of the share you’re buying.
 For shared ownership mortgage advice tailored to your personal circumstances, get fee-free advice from an expert mortgage broker.

 While not all lenders offer shared ownership mortgages, many do.
-But lenders’ criteria varies and the right mortgage for you will depend on your circumstances, so if you’re considering buying through the shared ownership scheme it’s advisable to speak to a fee-free mortgage broker to get their advice.
+But lenders’ criteria vary and the right mortgage for you will depend on your circumstances, so if you’re considering buying through the shared ownership scheme it’s advisable to speak to a fee-free mortgage broker to get their advice.

 HomeOwners Alliance Ltd is registered in England, company number 07861605.
 Information provided on HomeOwners Alliance is not intended as a recommendation or financial advice.